ALEXANDER FORUM

 Resilience – Interdisciplinary Analysis and Future Competence

-Why resilience sits at our core — and how to strengthen it in practice: from early attachment to organizational culture, from neuroplasticity to community resilience.
+Why resilience sits at our core — and how it can be strengthened in practice: from early attachment to organizational culture, from neuroplasticity to community resilience.

 ResiliencePsychologySystems Theory